AsphodelRem/smart_chunker/README.md

 Usage
 -----

-After installing the **Smart-Chunker**, it can be used as a Python package in your projects.
+After installing the **Smart-Chunker**, you can use it as a Python package in your projects.
 For example, you can create a new smart chunker for English using the [BAAI/bge-reranker-v2-m3](https://huggingface.co/BAAI/bge-reranker-v2-m3) and apply it to some English text as follows:

 ```python
 from smart_chunker.chunker import SmartChunker